turnkey-commerce/docker-pelican/README.md

 1. fig stop

-To add more content add Markdown (.md) or reStructuredText (.rst) files to the content folder and the blog will automatically be regenerated on change.
+To add more content add Markdown (.md) or reStructuredText (.rst) files to the pelican/content folder and the blog will automatically be regenerated on change.
 For more information check the [Pelican documentation](http://docs.getpelican.com/en/latest/index.html).